valy8851/github.io/Slak/index.md

  [Summary of the statements of the magi.]: ./02.md#summary-of-the-statements-of-the-magi

-[V. Pliny's Magical Science]: ./02.md#v-pliny-s-magical-science
+[V. Magical Science]: ./02.md#v-magical-science

- [From the magi to Pliny's magic]: ./02.md#from-the-magi-to-pliny-s-magic
+ [From the magi to Pliny magic]: ./02.md#from-the-magi-to-pliny-magic

  [Habitus of animals.]: ./02.md#habitus-of-animals